person-al/person-al.github.io/_posts/2021-04-07-🌱-slapstick-humor-is-not-just-visual--it-can-be-linguistic-as-well.md

 >
 > source: [[Adams, Douglas]] [[The Hitchhiker's Guide to the Galaxy]]

 - does this qualify as slapstick?
 It's unexpected and goofy.
-It might be a stretch to say that it conjures a slapstick image in one's mind, though in a way it does invite you to imagine Wil E. Coyote hovering briefly in the air on a pile of bricks before plummeting to the ground.
+It might be a stretch to say that it conjures a slapstick image in one's mind, though in a way it does invite you to imagine Wile E. Coyote hovering briefly in the air on a pile of bricks before plummeting to the ground.

 **What do you think?** Does it make sense to describe any genre of written humor as "slapstick"?
 Do other authors come to mind for you?
 I'd love recommendations.